ibm-cloud-docs/power-iaas/using-rhel.md

 You cannot contact the Red Hat-based repository and download the appropriate software packages without first enabling your RHEL subscription.
 {: note}

-1. To buy a RHEL subscription, see [Red Hat Enterprise Linux Server](https://www.redhat.com/en/store/red-hat-enterprise-linux-ibm-power-little-endian){: new_window}{: external}.
+1. To buy a RHEL subscription, see [Red Hat Enterprise Linux® Server](https://www.redhat.com/en/store/red-hat-enterprise-linux-ibm-power-little-endian){: new_window}{: external}.

 2. To register your system, see [Quick Registration for RHEL](https://access.redhat.com/documentation/en-us/red_hat_subscription_management/1/html/quick_registration_for_rhel/index){: new_window}{: external}.